 From an investment perspective we are very negative on the traditional car chain.
 The Volkswagen scandal has broken at an extraordinary point in time which could, in future years, turn out to have been a major turning point for the industry.
-However, we are very positive on the companies which are supplying the EV car revolutionary, Tesla and EV car production more broadly, plus companies which are benefitting from cars becoming more 'smart' and
+However, unsurprisingly, we are very positive on the companies which are supplying the EV car related components.
+Amongst these companies, as touched on above, is LG Chemical.